hacksu/docker-tutorial/README.md

   - By the way, images are blueprints of containers.
 You need an image in order to run a container.

 # We will be using the Docker CLI provided by installing Docker Desktop onto your system for the rest of the tutorial

+Docker CLI is a command line interface for interacting with Docker.
+We will be using Docker CLI for a majority of this lesson.

+Once you all have Docker Desktop installed onto your system, make sure to have Docker Desktop currently running as the only way to run containers is by having the "Docker Engine" running.
+So now that everyone has Docker running on there computers it is time to began a demonstration of a few different docker tools.

+Firstly: the main way to create a container is by using a thing called a Dockerfile: